THE GIVING TAP

 Recipient: Ginnie's House

-Ginnie’s House in Newton is our non-profit Giving Tap recipient for December!
+Ginnie’s House in Newton is our non-profit Giving Tap recipient for April!

-They coordinate services for victims of abuse and they work closely with the prosecutor’s office, law enforcement, and Division of Child Protection and Permanency (DCP&P), bringing all of the services under one roof.
+What they do: They coordinate services for victims of abuse, and they work closely with the prosecutor’s office, law enforcement, and the Division of Child Protection and Permanency (DCP&P), bringing all of the services under one roof.
+They provide a home-like location in which a child can explain what happened in a comfortable environment.
+They can help children through the healing process of many forms of trauma, not just abuse.

 Upcoming Music